nimiq-network/developer-reference/chapters/messages.md

 ## Version Message

 This message `type = 0` sends out the status of this node, including it's protocol version, peer address, genesis block hash, and the hash of the latest block in its blockchain (the head).
+It must be the first message a node sends to another node.

 | Element         | Data type  | Bytes | Description
 |-----------------|------------|-------|---